Best Orthotics for Kids with Mild Pronation – Prevent Your Kids’ Feet from Rolling Inwards

 As a dedicated shoe fitter, I am here to help you find the best orthotics and shoes for your child’s needs.
 If you have questions or need assistance in selecting the right orthotics for your child, feel free to contact me via email.
 I am passionate about helping families find the right solutions for their children’s foot health.

 Your child’s body is always growing and changing, so don’t rush to your medical professional as soon as you notice a slight rolling of your child’s feet or ankles.
-However, it’s important to not leave your child’s pronation untreated as it might cause your child a biomechanics problem at some point in your child’s life.
+However, it’s important not to leave your child’s pronation untreated as it might cause your child a biomechanics problem at some point in your child’s life.
 It might not be on the foot, it might be the knee, the hip, the back, and all of the structures and joints above the feet depend on the feet.